rishabh-soni/Online_Resource_Sharing_Platform/README.md

 * Run the command **python manage.py migrate**
 * Run the command **python manage.py runserver** and browse the corresponding URL provided.
 * Create a user in MySQL Workbench with the name **dbadmin** and leave the password field blank.
-* Granting all permission to the user.
+* Granting all permissions to the user.